IvanPopovicsIII/crud-prispevky/README.md

           userId verified by external API [https://jsonplaceholder.typicode.com/]
      Read a Post
           Via either Post id or userId
-          If looked up by Post id and not found, it's then looked up on external API [https://jsonplaceholder.typicode.com/] Update a Post
+          If looked up by Post id and not found, it's then looked up on external API [https://jsonplaceholder.typicode.com/] and saved to db
+     Update a Post
           Interchangable parameters are only title and body Delete a Post